 Lord PALMERSTON said he had not the least intention of throwing any discredit on the good faith of Mr. Disraeli; but he must repeat that he had been the victim of an imposition, to which he had given too credulous an ear.
-To the best of his (Lord Palmerston's) belief, no such treaty existed; nor had Mr. Disraeli given any proof of it.
+To the best of his (Lord Palmerston's) belief, no such treaty existed ; nor had Mr. Disraeli given any proof of it.
 He had only hearsay authority, and the name of his informant had not been given to the House.
-The Premier then proceeded to make an admission :---"I have now to say that the only foundation for the
+The Premier then proceeded to make an admission :--- aggregate and sole.
+The bill was the same in principle as the bills which had been read a second time, the difference in the details being improvements of the measure.